sprintingdevops/postman-test/README.md

 For complete list of options please visit ```config.ts``` but the two most important ones are:
 ```
 VERBOSE_LOGGING - if set to true headers will also be logged.
 By default they are {}
+SILENT - if set to true no log output will be made
 AUTH - if set the value will be added as Authorization header
 ```